Why should you join ECA?

 - We carry the weight of an industry to put forward your concerns to the EU authorities.

 - We defend your interests vis-à-vis the EU and other key stakeholders in the cocoa sector.

-- We ensure the EU authorities fully understand and take into account the challenges faced by the cocoa sector.
+- We ensure that the EU authorities fully understand and take into account the challenges faced by the cocoa sector.

 Development Policy: the sustainability of the supply chain

 - We interact with the authorities of cocoa producing countries to better understand their priorities.